btma48/TSAR/README.md

 See [INSTALL.md](INSTALL.md) for the installation of dependencies required to run OSAT.

 ## Results
-Experiments are performed for different image processing tasks including, image deraining, single-image motion deblurring, defocus deblurring (both on single image and dual pixel data), and image denoising (both on Gaussian and real data).
+Experiments are performed for artifact removal.

 <details>
 <summary><strong>Image Deraining</strong> (click to expand) </summary>